Skip to main content

 7. Frontend triggers server restart

-8. Server restarts with the updated plugin loaded
+8. Server restarts with the updated node loaded

 9. Frontend polls until server is healthy